Oelenberg

 Brewery.

-As the newspaper "Gebweiler neueste Nachrichten" ("Latest News from Guebwiller") of April 15, 1933 recalls: "One of the most popular monks of the abbey for decades was Brother Anselme who died in the early 1930s at the age of 88.
-He was known and loved far and wide: before the war, Brother Anselme brewed the very good and very pale beer of the Oelenberg monastery, and after the war he was replaced by Brother Müller."
+As reported in the newspaper “Gebweiler neueste Nachrichten” (“Latest news from Guebwiller”) on April 15, 1933: "One of the most popular monks at the abbey for decades was Brother Anselm, who died in the early 1930s at the age of 88.
+He was known and loved far and wide: before the war, Brother Anselm brewed the very good and very pale beer of the Oelenberg monastery, and after the war, he was replaced by Brother Müller."